Saaras859/student-public/_posts/2023-08-16-linux_shell_IPYNB_2_.md

         ```bash
         make convert
         ```

     end of README.md

-## Env, Git and GitHub
+### Env, Git and GitHub
 > Env(ironment) is used to capture things like path to Code or Home directory.
 Git and GitHub is NOT Only used to exchange code between individuals, it is often used to exchange code through servers, in our case deployment for Website.
-All tools we use have a behind the scenes relationships with the system they run on (MacOS, Windows, Linus) or a relationship with servers which they are connected to (ie GitHub).
+All tools we use have a behind the scenes hav relationship with the system they run on (MacOS, Windows, Linus) or a relationship with servers which they are connected to (ie GitHub).
 There is an "env" command in bash.
 There are environment files and setting files (.git/config) for Git.
 They both use a key/value concept.

 - "env" show setting for your shell
 - "git clone" sets up a director of files